 Panthenol, Panthenyl Ethyl Ether, Panthenyl Ethyl Ether Acetate, and Panthenyl Triacetate can be metabolized to Pantothenic Acid, an essential nutrient.
 The Panel recognized that exposures from absorbed amounts of these compounds is below what would be typical from dietary intake, thereby underscoring the safety of the ingredients.
 The safety profile is consistent with that of a common dietary constituent and an essential nutrient.
-There is evidence of ester hydrolysis, but the Panel was not concerned with potential metabolites.
+Also, the data indicate that Panthenol and it ethers and esters are metabolically interconvertible, which support the favorable safety profile of the group.

 The Panel considered other data available to characterize the potential for Panthenol, Pantothenic Acid, and derivatives to cause systemic toxicity, irritation, sensitization, reproductive and developmental toxicity, and genotoxicity.
 They noted the low potential for systemic toxicity at high doses in several dermal, oral, and inhalation acute exposure studies, in short-term dermal and oral exposure studies, and in subchronic oral exposure studies.
 In 6-month oral exposure studies in multiple animal species, no toxicity was reported.
 The ingredients were non-toxic in developmental and reproductive toxicity studies.
 Although no carcinogenicity studies were located in the literature for the ingredients presented in this report, many in vitro studies evaluating genotoxicity were available.
 Multiple Ames tests and mammalian cell gene mutation assays were non-mutagenic and chromosomal aberration tests were non-clastogenic.

 The Panel noted that there was minimal potential for the ingredients to cause sensitization and irritation.
 In dermal exposure studies conducted in animals, Panthenol and Panthenyl Ethyl Ether were non-to-mildly irritating and non-sensitizing.
 In human subjects, Panthenyl Triacetate was non-irritating and Panthenol was non-to-mildly irritating and non-sensitizing in dermal exposure studies.
 An in vitro ocular irritation study showed Panthenyl Triacetate to be a non-irritatin; in ocular irritation studies conducted in rabbits, Panthenyl Ethyl Ether and Calcium Pantothenate were non-irritating and Panthenol was non-to-slightly irritating.
+However, based on their collective clinical experience, the Panel did not expect these ingredients to be sensitizers or irritants.